Deputy Vice-Chancellor Indigenous Leadership Portfolio Staff

 Fiona joined WSU in September 2018.
 In her previous role as Director of the Badanami Centre for Indigenous Education, Fiona was responsible for the provision and implementation of education and support services for Western's Indigenous Australian students.
 As a member of the University's senior team, she contributed to policy and strategic organisational direction and provided advice and leadership, always working to increase student outcomes.

 Fiona holds tertiary qualifications in Human Resource Management and Project Management.
+She enjoys spending time with her family, including her six grandchildren, playing golf and travelling nationally and internationally.

 ADMINISTRATION